 Instead, we should shift their focus away from those images, back to the basics of fitness.
-Physical activity is really as simple as anything which gets any part of your body moving.
+Physical activity is as simple as anything which gets any part of your body moving.
 Ordinarily, for younger, fitter people, housework wouldn’t count towards movement because it doesn’t increase their heart rate high enough.
-However, for someone with reduced mobility, encouraging them to try the stairs together, or to walk into the next room and assist you in small ways to cook a meal or dress themselves, are all good ways to encourage movement.
+However, for someone with reduced mobility, encouraging them to try the stairs together, or to walk into the next room and assist you in small ways to cook a meal or dress, are all good ways to encourage movement.
 It stretches the muscles, the lungs and – if they succeed – there’s a real feeling of achievement at the end.

 Use The Water

 One of the reasons many elderly people enjoy the public swimming pool is because of the way water works with our bodies.
 It supports us as we float and if warmed, it can ease aches and pains.
-It also has additional benefits when we move in it, because the water creates friction which makes our muscles work a little harder with each movement.
-And of course if we’re mobile enough to swim, it is one of the few exercises which works all parts of the body while also being quite enjoyable to do.
+It also has additional benefits when we move in it because the water creates friction which makes our muscles work a little harder with each movement.
+And of course, if we’re mobile enough to swim, it is one of the few exercises which works all parts of the body while also being quite enjoyable to do.

-Of course a person with more severe mobility issues can find the whole experience too physically demanding – not just the exercise itself, but getting there, getting changed and so on.
+Of course, a person with more severe mobility issues can find the whole experience too physically demanding – not just the exercise itself, but getting there, getting changed and so on.
 But many public pools now offer hoist swing lifts for disabled access into the water, as well as disabled changing areas that are wheelchair friendly.
-It is also a good idea to check with local GPs and Physiotherapists to see if there are aquatic training options available for using local therapy pools who will have not only hoists and lifts, but dedicated staff to guide you in the ideal movements to help each person’s individual needs.
+It is also a good idea to check with local GPs and Physiotherapists to see if there are aquatic training options available for using local therapy pools that will have not only hoists and lifts, but dedicated staff to guide you in the ideal movements to help each person’s individual needs.

 Stretching And Dancing For Balance

-If your cared-for person experiences “good days” where they can move a little more than others, it can be tempting to use these days to do moderate level exercise.
+If your cared-for person experiences “good days” where they can move a little more than others, it can be tempting to use these days to do moderate-level exercise.
 However, this could leave them with more aches and pains the following day than necessary and that will only serve to dissuade them from doing it again.

 For people at risk of falls, perhaps with weak legs, or poor coordination, a much better alternative on good movement days is to enjoy some light exercise activity that specifically targets balance and coordination.
-The gentle breathing and stretching of Tai Chi for example, or even just some gentle dancing in the living room can really boost your mood as well as brain function.
-Yoga in particular comes in many varieties, including self-teach chair based routines that you can access on DVD or through online streaming on YouTube, and practice comfortably at home.
+The gentle breathing and stretching of Tai Chi for example, or even just some gentle dancing in the living room can boost your mood as well as brain function.
+Yoga in particular comes in many varieties, including self-teach chair-based routines that you can access on DVD or through online streaming on YouTube, and practice comfortably at home.

 When trying to improve strength and stamina through limited mobility exercises, it can be hard to achieve the same resistance and weight that you would in a gym without any tools.
 Investing in a few small pieces of therapy-style exercise equipment though can greatly increase the benefits of whatever small, irregular movement sessions you can achieve at home.

-So for example, arm movements while sitting in a chair will have more impact if you wrist weights or resistance bands are used.
+So for example, arm movements while sitting in a chair will have more impact if wrist weights or resistance bands are used.
 Seated punching is a particularly good cardiovascular movement here which will work the heart and the muscles.
-Similarly, if people can stand to stretch or dance, an old-fashioned hula hoop is a cheap yet effective tool for helping to really push the boundaries of the hip flexing while having good fun, too.
+Similarly, if people can stand to stretch or dance, an old-fashioned hula hoop is a cheap yet effective tool for helping to push the boundaries of hip flexing while having good fun, too.
 An inflatable exercise ball is another good accessory.
 It can be held between the hands to keep arms straight while stretching overhead, or held between the feet while lying on the floor and raising legs.
 It is also a great tool for improving balance while sitting or bouncing on it on the floor.

 Eat Well To Move Well

-Diet isn’t just an accompanying pillar to fitness when it comes to health, it’s actually a prerequisite.
+Diet isn’t just an accompanying pillar to fitness when it comes to health, it’s a prerequisite.
 Without the proper fuel and vitamin/mineral intake, any kind of physical activity will prove harder to begin and certainly more difficult to maintain for longer than a few minutes without fatigue setting in.
 This is important for people with reduced mobility because their lack of regular movement will often leave them with a severely reduced appetite.
 It can be difficult to eat when you don’t feel hungry so make the most of what meals or snacks they can stomach before any exercise, sticking to high protein and good fats like meat and nuts.

 The other major component is hydration.
 Lack of fluid intake before, during and after a physical exertion can leave us feeling dehydrated, tired and with cramps and pains.
 Remind the person you’re caring for who is beginning a plan of more movement that they should also increase the amount of water they’re drinking, even if they don’t feel they are sweating or losing body fluids.